 Lysergic acid diethylamide, also known as LSD, Acid, or tabs, is a Psychedelic drug and one of the most intense substances of the hallucinogenic class.
 It is commonly not thought of as addictive, but some users may find they have a problem using too much acid.
 It causes auditory and visual hallucinations as well seemingly overlapping thoughts, causing one to have feelings of epiphanies, or major realizations about themselves, or life in general.
 LSD can trigger mental illness in some users, but generally is considered not dangerous and nearly impossible to overdose.
 Although not itself dangerous, users may participate in behavior they normally would not do while sober.
 Some users also have what are called “bad trips”, where one feels an overwhelming sense of anxiety or paranoia.

 Cannabis, also known as Marijuana, weed, pot, grass, and reefer, is a plant used as a recreation psychoactive drug and medicine.
 It can be smoked, vaporized, or made in foods to be eaten.
 It causes euphoria, hunger, sleepiness, altered thinking, and mild hallucinations.
-It is one of the most commonly abused drugs in the United States and legalized in multiple states, though still illegal under federal law.
-The drug is not physically addicting but can be very psychologically addicting.
+It is one of the most commonly used drugs in the United States and, though federally illegal, several states have legalized its recreational use.
+The drug is not generally physically addicting but can be very psychologically addicting.